mrismanaziz/Reforestation/README.md

-## Who did the wizard marry?
-His ghoul-friend
+## Why did the house go to the doctor?
+It was having window panes.